marco76/java-demo/README.md

+[Archived] This project was used as showroom for some new features of Java EE 8 (BeanValidation, CDI and WebSockets in particular) using Angular (v.
+2) as frontend.

+The frameworks changed with the time and the project has been archived.

 # Java EE 8 + Spring Demo with Angular

 The scope of the application is to show some new features of the latest version of Java EE and Spring.